pan324/anno1800_seedfinder/README.md

 2) Wanted islands (old world).
 These islands must appear in the old world.
 3) Wanted islands (cape).
 These islands must appear in cape.

+Additionally, it will sort the results according to the sum of all island scores, where all island scores can be specified.

 The map type, map size, island size and island difficulty can be adjusted.
 The finder works in two iterations, a rough baseline filtering for rivers and then a fast seed refinement step.

 1) The baseline filtering brute forces through all 2147483648 possible seeds to discard universally bad islands (e.g. with rivers).
 Results are saved to disk.
 Performance is roughly 1 million seeds per second per CPU core, which means comfortable 2.5 minutes runtime on a 5950X.
 Baselines for the largest maps are already shipped with the repository.
 (Although only Atoll, Corners, Arc are recommended because they have the most islands.
 Run util.py for more information.)